ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 | 10   | 1.82%      |
 | **Total** | **100%** |

-This ensures **heavier exposure to the highest beta & most liquid names**, and progressively less to lower ranked selections.
+This ensures **heavier exposure to the highest reactive beta & most liquid names**, and progressively less to lower ranked selections.

 ---